 In previous estimates, the raw assay grades were factored downwards by recovery to adjust metal content and account for open space in the sample interval.
-In 2021 Wood used the raw assay grades for estimation and produced an in-situ bulk density model using the core recovery data to adjust the modeled measured density to reflect voids and open spaces and expected reduction in metal contained in the rock mass.
+In the current estimate, the raw assay grades for estimation were used to produce an in-situ bulk density model using the core recovery data to adjust the modeled measured density to reflect voids and open spaces and expected reduction in metal contained in the rock mass.
 This approach provides more accurate estimates of in-situ grade and tonnage for mine and production planning.